Awish-Senpai/ForgottenKeep/README.md

 ## [v2.2]
 `> Added`
 • Changed the color of the bot tag, from blurple to a convinient color as per as the theme.
-• Changed the color of the powercord warning box as per as the theme.
+• Changed the color of the powercord toast box as per as the theme.
 • Changed the color of the Discord icon in home screen to match with the theme.

 `> Adjusted`